 Choosing the right mattress is so important for sound sleep and health, yet with so many options the shopping can be confusing and stressful!
 Obviously you want to take comfort and pricing into consideration, but there are some chemical ingredients you might want to consider too.
 Standard synthetic foam mattresses can contain various harmful chemicals we don't want to be sleeping on.
 And these chemicals can evaporate into the air, or collect in house dust, which is yucky and no good for your family's health.

 The great news is that there are a bunch of healthier alternatives, and these labels below can help you find them.
-We also have an article on finding a healthy mattress, which is great background and has some quick tips on the types of mattresses to look for.
+We also have a roundup of 12 non-toxic mattress brands if you just want a quick guide to organic mattresses and natural mattresses you can buy.

 One tip as you look at these labels: while avoiding synthetic foam altogether is best, if that isn't possible for you, there are three certifications (Certi-PUR, Oeko-Tex, and Greenguard) that can help you find the healthiest foams.
 For natural materials like latex or cotton, GOLS (Global Organic Latex Standard) or GOTS (Global Organic Textile Standard) have got you covered.